American AAdvantage Loyalty Points Program: How It Works

 American’s invitation-only Concierge Key status continues to have unpublished qualification requirements.
 However, we have reason to believe that some non-flying activity may also be considered toward earning Concierge Key.

-• The status that you earn during the 2024 year would be valid through March 31, 2026
+• The status that you earn during this program year will be valid through March 31, 2027

 You may be wondering what’s considered “qualifying” for the purposes of Loyalty Points.
 Yes, spending $200,000 on a credit card would earn you Executive Platinum status, but buying 200,000 AAdvantage miles wouldn’t earn you Executive Platinum status.
 So let’s go over those details.